KDE/documentation-develop-kde-org/content/docs/use/kxmlgui/main_window.md

 [KXmlGuiWindow](docs:kxmlgui;KXmlGuiWindow) provides a full main window view with menubars, toolbars, a statusbar and a main area in the centre for a large widget.
 For example, the help menu is predefined.
 Most KDE applications will derive from this class as it provides an easy way to define menu and toolbar layouts through XML files (this technology is called [KXmlGui](docs:kxmlgui)).
 While we will not be using it in this tutorial, we will use it in the next.

 In order to have a useful [KXmlGuiWindow](docs:kxmlgui;KXmlGuiWindow), we must subclass it.
-So we create two files, a `mainwindow.cpp` and a `mainwindow.h` which will contain our code.
+So we create two files, `mainwindow.cpp` and `mainwindow.h`, which will contain our code.

 ### mainwindow.h

 {{< readfile file="/content/docs/use/kxmlgui/main_window/mainwindow.h" highlight="cpp" >}}

-First we [subclass](https://en.wikipedia.org/wiki/Inheritance_%28object-oriented_programming%29#Subclasses_and_superclasses) [KXmlGuiWindow](docs:kxmlgui;KXmlGuiWindow) with `class MainWindow : public KXmlGuiWindow` then we declare the [constructor](https://en.wikipedia.org/wiki/Constructor_(object-oriented_programming)) with `MainWindow(QWidget *parent = nullptr);`.
+First we [subclass](https://en.wikipedia.org/wiki/Inheritance_%28object-oriented_programming%29#Subclasses_and_superclasses) [KXmlGuiWindow](docs:kxmlgui;KXmlGuiWindow) with `class MainWindow : public KXmlGuiWindow`, then we declare the [constructor](https://en.wikipedia.org/wiki/Constructor_(object-oriented_programming)) with `MainWindow(QWidget *parent = nullptr);`.

-Finally, we declare a pointer to the object that will make up the bulk of our program. [`KTextEdit`](docs:ktextwidgets;KTextEdit) is a generic rich text editing widget with some niceties like cursor auto-hiding and spell checking.
+Finally, we declare a pointer to the object that will make up the bulk of our program, turning it into a text editor. [`KTextEdit`](docs:ktextwidgets;KTextEdit) is a generic rich text editing widget with some niceties like cursor auto-hiding and spell checking.

 ### mainwindow.cpp